leaningtech/labs/src/content/docs/cheerp/01-tutorials/00-getting-started/01-recommended-workflow.md

 But any web-browser that comes with your system will do.

 Knowing how to launch it from command line could be useful, for example `firefox file.html` opens `file.html` in a new tab.

-## Optional: a C++ command line compiler

-This is not strictly needed but it could be interesting to compare Cheerp compilation results with native compilations and experiment a bit.

-## Done

-Great, everything is set, now back to the [Tutorials](Cheerp-Tutorial).